SaintSkeeta/LaunchSitecoreTDS/README.md

 - Use Tag 2.0.1.0 with Sitecore 7.1 Update 1 (rev. 140130) - Launch Sitecore - both WebForms and MVC versions
 - Use Tag 2.1.0.0 with Sitecore 7.2 Update 2 (rev. 140526) - Launch Sitecore - both WebForms and MVC versions
 - Use Tag 2.2.0.0 with Sitecore 7.5 Initial Release (rev. 141003) - Launch Sitecore - both WebForms and MVC versions.
-- Use Tag 2.3.0.0 with Sitecore 8.0 Initial Release (rev. 141212) - Launch Sitecore - both WebForms and MVC versions.
+- Use Tag 2.3.0.0 with Sitecore 8.0 Update 2 (rev. 150223) - Launch Sitecore - both WebForms and MVC versions.

 Launch Sitecore is a site found at [www.launchsitecore.net](www.launchsitecore.net).
 It is a fantastic, shared source site that shows the power of Sitecore through Page Editor and DMS.
 The site comes complete with content, components, engagement plans and much more.
 A Sitecore package for the complete site can be downloaded from the above link after registering.